LPG Vehicle Market in Europe 2011-2015 New Report

-Naperville, IL -- (SBWIRE) -- 11/10/2012 -- Analysts forecast the LPG Vehicle market in Europe to grow at a CAGR of 10.67 percent over the period 2011-2015.
+Naperville, IL -- (SBWIRE) -- 11/19/2012 -- LPG Vehicle market in Europe to grow at a CAGR of 10.67 percent over the period 2011-2015.
 One of the key factors contributing to this market growth is the increasing gasoline and diesel prices.
 The LPG Vehicle market in Europe has also been witnessing technological advancements in OEM and conversion LPG vehicles.
 However, competitive pressure from alternative fuels could pose the biggest challenge to the growth of this market.

 The LPG Vehicle Market in Europe 2011-2015, has been prepared based on an in-depth market analysis of the market with inputs from industry experts.
 The report focuses on the Europe region; it also covers the LPG Vehicle market landscape and its growth prospects in the coming years.
 The report also includes a discussion of the key vendors operating in this market.